youngsik-choi/youngsik-choi.github.io/_pages/backgrounds.md

   * Others
      -	Contributed to proposal development through simulations and energy performance analysis of cooling roof adoption in residential buildings.
 (Target Project: *Low-Cost, Durable, and Resistant Radiative Cooling Roof for Enhanced Energy Efficiency of Low- and Medium-Income Houses*, funded by DOE)

-ORISE Graduate Intern	Jun.
+* **ORISE Graduate Intern**	(Jun.
 2025 – Aug.
-2025
+2025)<br />
-Oak Ridge National Laboratory
+Oak Ridge National Laboratory<br />
 Mentors: Drs.
 Piljae Im and Yeobeom Yoon
-•	Development and Calibration of Building Energy Models
+  * <ins>Development and Calibration of Building Energy Models</ins>
--	Developed a building energy model for a city-owned commercial building using architectural and mechanical drawings.
-Created building geometry in SketchUp with the Euclid plug-in and implemented HVAC systems in EnergyPlus.
-Conducted the model calibration using measured hourly electricity and gas consumption data.
+     -	Developed a **building energy model** for a city-owned commercial building using architectural and mechanical drawings.
+Created building geometry in *SketchUp* with the Euclid plug-in and implemented HVAC systems in EnergyPlus.
+Conducted the **model calibration** using measured hourly electricity and gas consumption data.
-•	Fault Detection and Diagnosis of Refrigerant Charge Faults in Residential HVAC Systems
+  * <ins>Fault Detection and Diagnosis of Refrigerant Charge Faults in Residential HVAC Systems</ins>
--	Contributed to the development of Automated Fault Detection and Diagnosis (AFDD) models using data from a real-world testbed.
+     -	Contributed to the development of **Automated Fault Detection and Diagnosis (AFDD)** models using data from a real-world testbed.
      -	Conducted a literature review on AFDD in residential buildings.

-PhD Intern	Jul.
+* **PhD Intern**	(Jul.
 2023 – Aug.
-2023
+2023)<br />
-Pacific Northwest National Laboratory
+Pacific Northwest National Laboratory<br />
 Mentors: Drs.
 Yan Chen and Xuechen (Jerry) Lei
--	Conducted a literature review on construction weights and bottom-up building energy modeling methodologies as part of the Construction Weight Analysis project.
+  * Conducted a literature review on construction weights and bottom-up building energy modeling methodologies as part of the **Construction Weight Analysis** project.

-Graduate Research Assistant	May 2022 – Present Building Simulation Lab, Seoul National University
+* **Graduate Research Assistant**	(May 2022 – Present)<br />
+[**Building Simulation Lab**](bs.snu.ac.kr), Seoul National University<br />
 Advisor: Dr. Cheol-Soo Park

-•	Development of Real-time Diagnosis Technology of Home Energy Usage and Smart & Autonomous Control/Management System Funded by Korean Energy Technology Evaluation and Planning (KETEP)	Jan.
+  * <ins>Development of Real-time Diagnosis Technology of Home Energy Usage and Smart & Autonomous Control/Management System</ins>
+  Funded by Korean Energy Technology Evaluation and Planning (KETEP)	Jan.
 2020 – Feb.
 2022
--	Assisted in developing EnergyPlus models and conducting sensitivity analysis to identify critical input parameters before sensor installation.
-[C13-15]
+     -	Assisted in developing *EnergyPlus* models and conducting **sensitivity analysis** to identify critical input parameters before sensor installation.
--	Performed Relux-based artificial lighting simulations to size and determine appropriate dimmable lighting for target residential apartments.
+     -	Performed Relux-based **artificial lighting simulations** to size and determine appropriate dimmable lighting for target residential apartments.
--	Installed Internet of Things (IoT) sensors and collected data on indoor environmental conditions, occupant behavior, and energy use in existing residential buildings.
-Assisted in querying real-time data using Python.
+     -	Installed **Internet of Things (IoT)** sensors and collected data on indoor environmental conditions, occupant behavior, and energy use in existing residential buildings.
+Assisted in **querying** real-time data using Python.
-•	Development of Building Energy Management System (BEMS) Energy Saving Algorithms Funded by Hyundai Development Company (HDC) I-Controls	Jun.
+  * <ins>Development of Building Energy Management System (BEMS) Energy Saving Algorithms</ins>
+  Funded by Hyundai Development Company (HDC) I-Controls	Jun.
 2020 – Feb.
 2021
--	Developed a machine learning-based electricity peak prediction model using real-world data for a building energy management system (BEMS) in a high-rise office building.
+     -	Developed a machine learning-based **electricity peak prediction** model using real-world data for a **building energy management system (BEMS)** in a high-rise office building.
--	Explored the potential of virtual-to-real transfer learning for indoor air temperature prediction by leveraging EnergyPlus simulation outputs as the source model and adapting it with real-world data.
-[C11]
+     -	Explored the potential of *virtual-to-real transfer learning* for indoor air temperature prediction by leveraging EnergyPlus simulation outputs as the source model and adapting it with real-world data.

 Other Experience
 -----

-* **Undergraduate Mentor** (2023.10.-2024.2.)
-  * Texas A&M University
-  * Provided mentorship to an undergraduate team in the EnergyPlus modeling for ASHRAE 2024 Design Competition.

-* **Undergraduate Peer Tutor (Work scholarship)** (2019.9.-2020.2.)
-  * Seoul National University
-  * Taught a junior from same department about major courses.

-* **Construction Worksite Manager (Internship)** (2018.12.-2019.2.)
+* **Construction Worksite Manager (Internship)** (2018.12.-2019.2.)<br />
-  * Hyundai Engineering and Construction
+  Hyundai Engineering and Construction
   * Worksite manager at an apartment-type residential building construction site.

-* **Construction Engineer (Seabee) & Translator** (2016.8.-2018.7.)
+* **Construction Engineer (Seabee) & Translator** (2016.8.-2018.7.)<br />
-  * Republic of Korea Navy
+  Republic of Korea Navy
   * Mandatory military service